 Some of the interiors were reportedly built in a 100,000-square-foot warehouse in the Richmond district.

 A chef’s kitchen is a masterful remodel that seamlessly combines with the home’s original appeal.
 White cabinetry is topped in contrasting granite slab and a suite of Wolf stainless steel appliances includes a commercial-style gas range.

-The kitchen in the movie (below):
+The layout was similar in the movie (below):

 Did you know the movie was based on a British novel called Madame Doubtfire by Anne Fine?

 (Amazon affiliate links)

 After Robin Williams died in 2014, the “Doubtfire” house became an impromptu memorial spot for fans who left flowers and notes on the sidewalk.